 - 1 tablespoon coriander leaves, optional, adds nice flavor and color

 - 1/4 teaspoon sugar, to balance the taste

 - 1/2 teaspoon salt, or as per taste

 - Keep all the ingredients ready.

-- Grind cashew nuts, grated coconut, coriander leaves, green chilies, kitchen king masala or any other garam masala powder, ginger, and garlic together, adding water little by little to make a smooth paste.
-Collect it in a bowl.
+- Grind cashew nuts, grated coconut, coriander leaves, green chilies, Kitchen King masala (or any other garam masala powder), ginger, and garlic together, adding water little by little to make a smooth paste.
+Place it in a bowl.
 Set aside.